LL08-MathematicalModelling-dowell/100004-dowellstattricksfunction/README.md

-# 100004-dowellstattricks
-# Documentation for the stattricks API
+# Documentation for the Stattricks API
 ### API call

 ```py